 Return to scale is calculated by summing up all the coefficients of independent variables which are obtained from the regression analysis.
 The return to scale was found 0.563, which indicated a decreasing return to scale.
 This suggested that a 100% increase in all inputs results in increment in gross return by 56.3%.
-Our findings concur with the findings from Poudel et al. (2021), Subedi et al (2020), Acharya et al. (2020), and Dhakal et al. (2019), who also reported diminishing return to scale in rice production.
+Our findings concur with the findings from Poudel et al. (2021), Subedi et al. (2020), Acharya et al. (2020), and Dhakal et al. (2019), who also reported diminishing return to scale in rice production.
 Bam et al. (2015) reported decreasing return to scale in wheat production in Kailali, Nepal.
 Wosor and Nimoh (2012) and Rabbani et al. (2013) also found diminishing return to scale in cultivated crops such as chilly and mustard.

 Table 4